amanoske/primecontrol/README.md

 # Prime Selector

-A GNOME Shell extension that adds a **Prime Selector** tile to Quick Settings for controlling NVIDIA PRIME profiles via `prime-select`.
+A GNOME Shell extension that adds a **Prime Selector** tile to Quick Settings for controlling NVIDIA Optimus profiles via `prime-select`.

 ## Features